anonuserforsigmod26-a11y/VISTA/README.md

-# Supplementary Material for "Translytical Processing via DB-OS Co-designed Buffer: Cross-Engine Isolation and Instant Update Visibility for HTAP" (`VISTA`)
+# Artifact for "Translytical Processing via DB-OS Co-designed Buffer: Cross-Engine Isolation and Instant Update Visibility for HTAP" (`VISTA`)

-This repository contains the supplementary material for our paper, "Translytical Processing via DB-OS Co-designed Buffer: Cross-Engine Isolation and Instant Update Visibility for HTAP".
+This repository contains the artifact for our paper, "Translytical Processing via DB-OS Co-designed Buffer: Cross-Engine Isolation and Instant Update Visibility for HTAP".

 Our System, VISTA, is a DB-OS co-designed buffer virtualization framework that enables efficient, single-node Hybrid Transactional/Analytical Processing (HTAP).
 It provides strong performance isolation between engines and instant update visibility, eliminating the need for traditional ETL or log shipping pipelines.

+VISTA features:
+* OS-assisted virtual memory remapping for real-time consistent view
+* Virtual memory segmentation for performance isolation
+* Runtime for data format conversion and caching

-In this supplementary material, you could find the code and scripts for VISTA and its evaluation.
+In this artifact, you could find the code and scripts for VISTA and its evaluation.

 ## Directory Structure